m-barthelemy/vpn-webauth/README.md

     > NOTE: if MFA is not enforced, related options are not shown to the users; however, they can still enable it by visiting the registration page.
   - `MFAVALIDITY`: How long a web authentication is valid. during this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
 Default: `VPNSESSIONVALIDITY`.
   - `MFAISSUER`: Name that appears on the users authenticator app or TouchID/Physical key prompt.
 Default: `VPN`.
+    > It is recommended that you set it to the name of your VPN connection as it appears on your users devices.
   - `MFAOTP`: Whether to enable OTP token authrntication after OAuth2 login.
 Default: `true`.
     > NOTE: This is not related to Google 2FA.
 By default Google will only require 2FA if your organization enforces it, and it will remember a device/browser for a very long time.
 This option adds a mandatory 2FA verifications upon each login, independently from your Google settings.
 Your users will have to register a new 2FA entry in their favorite authenticator app when using this web authentication for the first time.
   - `MFATOUCHID`: Whether to enable Apple TouchID/FaceID and Windows Hello biometrics authentication after OAuth2 login, if a compatible device is detected.
 Default: `true`.